Nicholas Tooth: Political career

 After serving as an alderman in Maryborough including four stints as mayor in 1880–81, 1885–86, 1889, and 1891 he stood for the seat of Burrum in the Queensland Legislative Assembly in 1893, defeating the Labour candidate, Mr J Willard.
 He went on to hold the seat until 1902 when he was defeated by George Martin of the Labour Party.

 In August 1905 the Pialba Shire Council appointed Tooth as its first Shire Clerk, a position he served in until his death in August 1913.

 Personal life

-On the 14 April 1868, Tooth married Charlotte Thomson (died 1940) and together had four sons and four daughters.
+On 14 April 1868, Tooth married Charlotte Thomson (died 1940) and together had four sons and four daughters.

 He was a Major in the Wide Bay and Burnett Infantry Regiment, a member of the Protestant Alliance Friendly Society, and was also a member of the Chamber of Commerce, the Hospital Board, the School of Arts, and the Pastoral and Agricultural Society.

 Tooth died in 1913 and was buried in the Maryborough Cemetery.